-It is very important that you measure your temperature using a basal thermometer with 2 decimals.
-You are not to use a regular fever thermometer together with Natural Cycles.
+You must measure your temperature using a basal thermometer with two decimals.
+You cannot use a regular fever thermometer together with Natural Cycles.

 For those of you that just started, it's good to know that it will take a few weeks of measuring for Natural Cycles' algorithm to learn your unique cycle.
-The more data, the better we can know where in your cycle you are, so keep measuring.
-We recommend that you measure 5 times per week, so you can mark the temperature as an 'excluded temp.' due to 'more/less sleep' on the weekends if you enjoy sleep-ins during those days.
+We recommend that you measure at least five times per week.
+You can exclude the temperature due to 'slept differently' on the weekends if you enjoy sleeping in during those days.

-The basal body temperature is our resting temperature, and it is lowest when we sleep.
-Moving too much will affect your body temperature and the result will be incorrect.
+The basal body temperature is our temperature at rest, and it is lowest when we sleep.
+Moving too much will affect your body temperature, and the result will be incorrect.
 We advise all Cyclers to measure at roughly the same time every morning after the same amount of sleep, within a ± 2h window of your usual morning alarm.
-If you decide to have sleep in then we recommend that you still measure to keep up the habit and mark the temperature as an 'excluded temp.'
+If you decide to sleep in, then we recommend that you still measure to keep up the habit, but that you exclude the temperature for that day.

-Place the thermometer under your tongue before you press ON.
+Place the thermometer under your tongue and close your mouth before you press ON.

 Place the thermometer in your mouth and under your tongue, as far back as possible, next to the root of your tongue.
-Close your mouth and breathe through your nose.
-Start measuring once the thermometer is correctly placed in your mouth.
-Wait for the beeps which indicate that the thermometer is done with measuring.
+You can start measuring once the thermometer is in the correct position in your mouth.
+Wait for the beeps, which indicate that the thermometer is done measuring your temperature.

-For the first 3 cycles, measure as often as possible to help the app get to know you.
+For the first three cycles, measure as often as possible to help the app get to know you.

 The more data points you have, the better Natural Cycles can get to know you and know when you ovulate.
-The better Natural Cycles knows your cycles, the more certain the algorithm is of when you ovulate, and in return, you will get a narrower window of fertile days.
+The better Natural Cycles knows your cycles, the more precise the algorithm will be in detecting your ovulation, and in return, you will get a narrower window of red days.

-Click here for more information on when to mark your temperature as an excluding temperature. so that the algorithm doesn't take it into account in the calculations.
+Click here for more information on when to exclude your temperature.
+When you mark your temperature as excluding, the algorithm doesn't take it into account in the calculations.